JnsVttr/Welle/readme.md

 # Welle - simplified Live Coding

+*this project is currently work-in-progress..*

-Welle is an interactive online music live-coding tool using simplified code for collaborative music-making.
+Welle is an simplified web-based live-coding tool for visually impaired and blind musicians.
+It can be used for collaborative music-making.
 It aims to help visually-impaired and blind musicians to use the computer as music machine.

 Example Code: